hyperledger/caliper/docs/vNext/Fabric_Configuration.md

    *  <details><summary markdown="span">__[item].endorsement-policy__
       </summary>
       _Optional.
 Object._ <br>
-      The endorsement policy of the chaincode as required by the Fabric Node.js SDK.
-If omitted, then a default N-of-N policy is used based on the target peers (thus organizations) of the chaincode.
+      The endorsement policy of the contract as required by the Fabric Node.js SDK.
+If omitted, then a default N-of-N policy is used based on the target peers (thus organizations) of the contract.

       ```yaml
       channels:
         mychannel:
-          chaincodes:
+          contracts:
           - endorsement-policy:
               identities:
               - role: